 More Americans Will Receive Medical Care

 The age eligibility for Medicare for All will gradually go from 55 to no age restriction within a 4-year transition.
 This transition plan will allow all members to have full coverage.
-In year 2, it will go to 45, year 3 will be 45 years old, and in year 4 everyone residing in America will be eligible for Medicare for All.
+In year 2, it will go to 45; in year 3, it will be 45; and in year 4, everyone residing in America will be eligible for Medicare for All.

-Yet, during the first year, resident children from newborn to 18 years old can apply to the Universal Medicare Program.
-This allows for all children to still have access to health care before the transition period is over.
-The Original Medicare program did not include aid for children and families, unlike Medicaid.
+Yet, resident children from newborn to 18 years old can apply to the Universal Medicare Program during the first year.
+This allows all children to have access to health care still before the transition period is over.
+Unlike Medicaid, the Original Medicare program did not include aid for children and families.
 So, including people of all ages would be a step in the right direction for the country.

 Medicare For All Will Save Lives